JuliaLang/www.julialang.org/blog/_posts/2019-03-19-debuggers.md

 functions containing keyword arguments, `@eval`-generated methods, etc).
 Most of the underlying causes were resolved by LoweredCodeUtils, which is in turn used by Revise, which then feeds the necessary data to CodeTracking for consumption by Rebugger.
+As one measure of the difference, of the more than 10,000 methods in Base, Revise 1.1.0 fails to capture 1,425 method signatures (a failure rate of 13%).
+In contrast, Revise 2.0.0 misses only 10 (<0.1%).

 Consequently, in addition to the new "interpret" interface, the new Rebugger is much better at its original "edit" interface, too.